VintageTechie/cosmic-ext-applet-tempest/README.md

 Settings are automatically saved and will persist across sessions.
 The applet defaults to New York City coordinates (40.7128, -74.0060).

-Automatic location detection will be added in a future release.
+The applet supports automatic location detection via IP geolocation.

 ## Development